duniairc/ruby-relay/README.md

     cd ruby-relay
     cp config/config.yaml.example config/config.yaml

 Then configure your bot by editing config/config.yaml.
-All configuration options are documented in the example config.
+All configuration options are documented in the example config and the Configuration Guide.
 Once done, you can start the bot using:

     ./ruby-relay

 Support
 -------
 Please join #code on irc.interlinked.me (https://webchat.interlinked.me) and ping somasonic or GLolol.
+Don't forget to read the documention provided in doc/ !

 Contributors
 ============